 July 4, 1945 ~ Rupert Lloyd Edwards, commonly known as reggae singer, producer Ruple Edwards, born in St Ann Parish, Jamaica ~ Formed the Ambassadors, teaming up with Junior Menz, Eric Frater, and Dobby Dobson.
 As a producer worked with the Heptones, the Mighty Diamonds, Bob Andy, Johnny Clarke, Joe Higgs, Gregory Isaacs (Lonely Man), the Ethiopians, U-Roy, Dennis Alcapon, I-Roy, Vin Gordon, and others

 July 4, 1944 ~ Charles J Thornton Jr, commonly known as jazz drummer Butch Miles, born in Ironton, Ohio, USA ~ Cites Buddy Rich, Gene Krupa and Jo Jones as influences.
 Leader and sideman.
 Noted especially for his 1995 Cookin' album, accompanied by trumpeter Randy Sandke, saxophonist Harry Allen, guitarist Howard Alden, and bassist Frank Tate.
-Has collaborated with the likes of Dave Brubeck, Ella Fitzgerald, Danny Moss (Weaver Of Dreams), Sammy Davis Jr, Frank Sinatra, Lena Horne, Tony Bennett, Gerry Mulligan, Woody Herman, Wild Bill Davison, and others ~ Thornton passed away in 2023
+Has collaborated with the likes of Dave Brubeck, Ella Fitzgerald, Danny Moss (Weaver Of Dreams), Sammy Davis Jr, Frank Sinatra, Lena Horne, Tony Bennett, Gerry Mulligan, Woody Herman, and Wild Bill Davison ~ Thornton passed away in 2023

 July 4, 1944 ~ Harvey Goldstein, commonly known as bassist Harvey Brooks, born in New York, New York, USA ~ First gained serious attention in 1965 appearing on Bob Dylan's pivotal Highway 61 Revisited album alongside Michael Bloomfield and Al Kooper.
-Worked with Bloomfield in the short-lived Electric Flag, recording three albums in 1967 and 1968.
+Worked with Bloomfield in the short-lived the Electric Flag, recording three albums in 1967 and 1968.
 Guested on the acclaimed Super Session album by Bloomfield Kooper & Stills, also writing the track Harvey's Tune.
 Guested on the Doors album Soft Parade, appearing on the tracks Touch Me, Tell All The People and Wishful Sinful.
 Other notable collaborations include Richie Havens (Mixed Bag), Quicksilver Messenger Service, Graham Bond, Miles Davis (Bitches Brew), John Cale, Seals & Crofts (Summer Breeze), the Fabulous Rhinestones, and Loudon Wainwright III

 July 4, 1943 ~ Konrad Bauer, commonly known as free jazz trombonist Conny Bauer, born in Halle, Germany ~ Brother of trombonist Johannes Bauer.
 Has worked with Tadashi Endo, Sheryl Banks, Tony Oxley, Derek Bailey, Maggie Nichols, Theo Jörgensmann, Peter Brötzmann, Barre Phillips, Peter Kowald, Han Bennink, Barry Altschul, Jay Oliver, Louis Moholo, Gerry Hemingway, and others